fingerpich/vue-jalali-moment/readme.md

 <span>{{ someDate | moment("add", "2 years, 8 days", "subtract", "3 hours", "ddd, hA") }}</span>
 ```

-This would add 2 years and 8 months to the date, then subtract 3 hours, then format the resulting date.
+This would add 2 years and 8 days to the date, then subtract 3 hours, then format the resulting date.

 ## Configuration